mitchellygonzalez/regex-tutorial/gist-template.md

-# Title (replace with your title)
+# //Title (replace with your title)

-Introductory paragraph (replace this with your text)
+//Introductory paragraph (replace this with your text)

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
+//Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 ## Table of Contents